Blog by Carly Hope, solicitor

 - Ensure the arrangements for where your teenager will live – and when they spend time with the other parent – are agreed and clear to everyone.
-Children of separated parents are permitted to move between the two homes during lockdown.
-Teenagers will value stability and routine during a stressful time such as the pandemic and your separation, therefore these arrangements should not change.
-However, if your child is completing any assessments whilst learning from home, it may be sensible to consider ensuring extra stability in routine to assist your son or daughter in studying and working to the very best of their ability.
+Teenagers will value stability and routine during a stressful time.
 Any proposed change in living arrangements should always be discussed with the other parent, as well as your teenage son or daughter; and you should not make arrangements without involving them and seeking their agreement.

 - Make sure your teenager has their own space in both parents’ homes.
-If this is not possible, try to provide a quiet area to allow them to study and make sure they have suitable equipment and books.
-Home schooling can be incredibly difficult especially when parents are working at home too, but do try to engage with them, encourage participation in online classes and discuss what they are working on.
+If this is not possible, try to provide a quiet area to allow them to relax or study and make sure they have suitable equipment and books.

 There are some useful online resources for both young people and parents.
 Here are a selection: